 Text of A bill to authorize the construction of a Reconciliation Place in Fort Pierre, South Dakota, and for other purposes.

-This bill was introduced in a previous session of Congress and was passed by the Senate on September 26, 2000 but was never passed by the House.
 The text of the bill below is as of Sep 27, 2000 (Referred to House Committee).

 S 1658 RFH